For true Bates aficionados...

 The 1943 reprint - Better Eyesight Without Glasses

 In 1943 Emily published a much edited version of

-PSWG and changed the title to Better Eyesight Without Glasses
+PSWG and the title reverted to Better Eyesight Without Glasses

 (BEWG).
-It was printed by Henry Holt and Company in New
+It was once again printed by Henry Holt and Company in New

 I have a green colored hardback copy of this book from May 1944,

 with a cream and black dust-jacket, so the comments below relate

 to this 1944 edition.